-Rear Adm.
-Mahr was born in Elizabeth, N.J., and was designated a naval flight officer in 1984.
+Rear Admiral Randolph Mahr was born in Elizabeth, New Jersey, and was designated a naval flight officer in 1984.
 His current flag assignment is deputy program executive officer and deputy program director for the Department of Defense’s first 5th generation manned fighter aircraft program, the F-35 Lightning II.

 His early operational assignments as an A-6E Intruder bombardier/navigator included tours with the Attack Squadron (VA) 95 Green Lizards and the VA-115 Eagles.
 He also served as a tactics instructor at the Medium Attack Weapons School, Pacific.